rust-lang/rfcs/text/0000-crate-changelogs.md

 - Must be written in MarkDown
-- Must contain headers (#) or sub-headers (##) (in case if file starts with the header) which start from crate version (`0.1.1` or `[0.1.1]`), except the first (sub)-header which can contains "Unreleased" changes
+- Must contain headers (#) or sub-headers (##) (in case if file starts with the header) which start from crate version (`0.1.1` or `[0.1.1]`), except the first (sub)-header which can contain "Unreleased" changes

+Everything in the section defined by (sub)-header will be treated as changes which were made in the specified version.

 The good example to follow can be a format described by [keepachangelog.com](http://keepachangelog.com):
 ```